 An innovative thinker and determined change-maker, Tolu has established and led several organizations and campaigns focused on immigrant integration, employment, access to technology, and education.
 She is also the founder and CEO of Lions Write, a social venture that builds and manages initiatives committed to giving voice and value to the voiceless and strengthening collaborations between corporations, governments and civil society organizations.

-Tolu was recognized by the World Economic Forum as one of 15 Women Changing the World in 2015.
-She sits on the Board of Directors of USAIM for IOM, the United States based non-profit partner of IOM, the UN Migration Agency and serves as an Advisors to the social impact investment platform, BRAVA Investments.
+In 2015, she was recognized by the World Economic Forum as one of 15 Women Changing the World.
+She sits on the Board of Directors of USA for IOM, the United States based non-profit partner of IOM (the UN Migration Agency), and serves as an Advisor to the social impact investment platform, BRAVA Investments.
 She is also a founding board member of the United We Dream Network and co-founder of Immigrant Heritage Month.

-She currently serves on the World Economic Forum’s Global Future Council on the Future of Migration and co-chairs the Mobile Minds - an innovative initiative advancing cross-border remote working as a 21st century alternative to physical migration.
+Tolu serves on the World Economic Forum’s Global Future Council on Migration and co-chairs Mobile Minds - an innovative initiative advancing cross-border remote working as a 21st century alternative to physical migration.
 She made the World Economic Forum’s list of outstanding women entrepreneurs, focusing her attention on international migration issues and access to opportunity for all people.

 When you ask Tolu why she does what she does, she responds with a quote by John Wesley - “Do all the good you can.
 By all the means you can.
 In all the ways you can.
 In all the places you can.
 At all the times you can.
 To all the people you can.
 As long as ever you can.”
 She believes that each of us, in our own way, should all aspire to live out these words.
 Tolu says it took her own setbacks to open her eyes to this truth.